 From the album Olgacoustic featuring acoustic versions of 15 classic Toy Dolls tunes

 Best known as the bassist, vocalist, and primary songwriter for the Swedish punk band Millencolin, Nikola Sarcevic has been a great friend to ‘Mikey and his Uke.’
-His appearances in ‘Dope Sick Girl’ and ‘Bonzo Goes to Bitburg’ have been highlights of the First 30 videos in this phase of the series, and there are more in the works.
+His appearances in ‘Dope Sick Girl’, ‘Bonzo Goes to Bitburg’, ‘No Cigar’ and ‘Something to Believe In’ have all been highlights of the series.

 Mikey was thrilled to have legendary punk artist Walter Schreifels on the cover of The Jam’s ‘In the City’.
 Walter began his career at CBGBs in the late 80s and has been an influential figure in the hardcore/punk scene ever since.